CityofToronto/bdit_data-sources/vision_zero/README.md

 - A guide on how to get started can be found at [Quickstart](https://developers.google.com/sheets/api/quickstart/python).

 ## 1. Data source
-The Google Sheets read are 2018 and 2019 School Safety Zones which are maintained internally.
+The School Safety Zone data are read in from separate Google Sheets for 2018, 2019, 2020 and 2021 which are maintained internally.

 ## 2. Get started
 In order to get started, a few things have to be done first.